vapor/docs/docs/advanced/request.md

 ## Application

 The `Request.application` property holds a reference to the [`Application`](https://api.vapor.codes/vapor/documentation/vapor/application).
 This object contains all of the configuration and core functionality for the application.
-Much of it should only be set in `configure.swift` before the application fully starts, and many of the lower level APIs won't be needed in most applications.
-One of the most useful properties is `Application.eventLoopGroup` which can be used to get an `EventLoop` for processes that need a new one via the `next()` method.
+Most of it should only be set in `configure.swift`, before the application fully starts, and many of the lower level APIs won't be needed in most applications.
+One of the most useful properties is `Application.eventLoopGroup`, which can be used to get an `EventLoop` for processes that need a new one via the `any()` method.
 It also contains the [`Environment`](../basics/environment.md).

 ## Body